Alice Sanger: Flag Day

 Sanger is the originator of the US holiday Flag Day.
 She was known as the "Betsy Ross of the Post Office Department".

 Personal life

 Sanger was the vice president of the Bannockburn Golf Club, recording secretary of the Lucy Holcomb Chapter of the Daughters of the American Revolution, and a member of the Indiana Society, Fine Art Society, and Historical Society.
-She continued to live in Washington, DC after her retirement from the Post Office, sharing an apartment with Kate Edmunds.
+She continued to live in Washington, D.C., after her retirement from the Post Office, sharing an apartment with Kate Edmunds.

-Sanger died on September 4, 1941 in Washington, D.C.
+Sanger died on September 4, 1941, in Washington, D.C.